ioccc-src/winner/2012/endoh1/README.md

 You can use `G`, `P`, and `V` as a guide to find the calculation code of gravity, pressure, and viscosity forces.

-Though some assignments may look meaningless, it is actually meaningful; it extracts "integer part of real part" from a complex value by assigning (and casting) it to an integer-type variable.
+Though some assignments may look meaningless, they are actually meaningful; they extract "integer part of real part" from a complex value by assigning (and casting) it to an integer-type variable.

 ### Notes about Additional Files